A letter to the Guardian responding to an article inspired by faked animal cruelty in Lars von Trier's upcoming The House That Jack Built:

 according to the Crown Prosecution Service, the uncut version had been successfully prosecuted as obscene as recently as 1994.

-material.
+obscene material.
 Our lawyers advised that, although we could pass it uncut if we felt standards had changed over the last 5 years, it might be safer to make some small trims.
 That way we could avoid classifying what the court had found obscene.
-However, if it

 Since 1999, BBFC policy has moved on somewhat.
 During the 2002 appeal against our decision to cut The Last House On The Left , we had cause to look in more detail at some of those recent obscenity convictions.
 We found that in many cases,

-other material he was selling was very clearly obscene.
+some of the other material he was selling was very clearly obscene.
 However, there was no evidence that a Jury had actually sat and watched Zombie Flesh Eaters or Last House On The Left and considered all the relevant issues.
-So, relying upon such
+So,

 10 Year Rule